cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 It is shown in {{CS01}} that a hybrid public-key encryption scheme of essentially the same form as the Base mode described here is IND-CCA2-secure as long as the underlying KEM and AEAD schemes are IND-CCA2-secure.
+Moreover, it is shown in {{HHK06}} that IND-CCA2 security of the KEM and the data encapsulation mechanism are necessary conditions to achieve IND-CCA2 security for hybrid public-key encryption.
-The main difference between the scheme proposed there and the Base mode in this document (both named HPKE) is that we interpose some KDF calls between the KEM and the AEAD.
+The main difference between the scheme proposed in {{CS01}}
+and the Base mode in this document (both named HPKE) is that we interpose some KDF calls between the KEM and the AEAD.
 Analyzing the HPKE Base mode instantiation in this document therefore requires verifying that the